 What Happened, Miss Simone?

-Instead of watching the disaster of a biopic which came out this year, why not settle in and hear the life story of soul legend and civil rights activist Nina Simone from the woman herself, and those closest to her?
+Instead of watching the disaster of a biopic, why not settle in and hear the life story of soul legend and civil rights activist Nina Simone from the woman herself, and those closest to her?
 With archive footage and interviews, this film creates a fascinating portrait of an artist who was constantly battling her demons, and examines the price paid for her success.

 The 13th amendment in the US constitution bans the incarceration of people as slaves - with one exception, criminals.
 Coupled with the systemic racism in the country, it's a frightening state of affairs.
 Directed by Selma’s Ava DuVernay, this is a lucid, timely and compelling account of America’s massive incarceration system and the corporations capitalising on crime.